PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 added boon level display in the pool of purging screen added warnings when opening pool of purging with pauper curse

+restores Shield of Chaos - Aspect of Chaos to it's early access version extra shields are now fired in a star pattern, can bounce and are 30% faster